Effective powers of $\omega$ over $\Delta_2$ cohesive sets and infinite $\Pi_1$ sets without $\Delta_2$ cohesive subsets: Computability, cohesive products and powers, and computable linear orders

-We present the necessary background material concerning cohesive products and powers of computable structures, with emphasis on computable linear orders.
-We refer the reader to~\cites{AshKnightBook, MontalbanBook} as general resources for computable structure theory and to~\cite{RosBook} as a general resource for linear orders.
+We present the necessary background material concerning computability, computable structures, and cohesive products and powers, with emphasis on computable linear orders.
+We refer the reader to~\cites{LermanBook, RogersBook, SoareBookRE} for further background on computability theory, to ~\cites{AshKnightBook, MontalbanBook} for further background on computable structure theory, and to~\cite{RosBook} for further background on linear orders.